- How do we ensure successful accountability, sustainability and a world class education profession?

 The Chartered College of Teaching is a new independent, evidence-led professional membership organisation for the teaching profession.
 It has been established to give teachers an opportunity to be part of a body that has a similar status to other professional institutes that are chartered such as accountants, surgeons and surveyors and to ensure that the teaching profession is given the level of professionalisation of other similar constitutions.
 Membership is voluntary and members will enjoy many benefits including being a part of an organisation that informs the professional standards and code of ethics necessary for teaching.
 The college will also work in partnership with others to build on best practice in pedagogy and leadership and provide opportunities for access to existing and emerging research evidence that informs policy and practice in education.
 It is independent of government and will have the autonomy to use evidence from research and practice to ensure teachers are well informed about professional issues relating to inclusive teaching, curriculum and assessment.
 There is a commitment to ensure that teachers have a clearly defined pathway for professional development that ensures they can grow and progress in their chosen career.
 It embraces all phases of education and subject specialisms bringing together a diverse community of teachers who will have a forum to share ideas and knowledge and bring an authoritative voice to the teaching profession.

 This is the first time that the profession of teaching has had the same status as other professions in the country.
 Membership will give access to a wealth of opportunities for professional development, the sharing of findings from relevant and important research and the security of being a part of a college that exists to support the furtherance of excellence and improvement in the teaching profession.
-Click here to go to the growing College of Teaching website where you can register your interest to become a member when the membership line opens in January.

 How does introducing a coaching culture impact on teacher motivation, the fostering of professional learning conversations and ultimately whole school improvement?